 - Headsets for use with voice output for computers (screen reader software with sound card)

 - Computer screen enlargement software and large monitors

 - Mouse alternatives such as trackballs, touchpads, and joysticks

 - Ergonomic and other special keyboards

 - ALD/FM loop assistive listening devices

-- Video magnification systems (desktop style CCTVs) (portable Topaz CCTVs can be checked out through the Libraries.)
+- Video magnification systems (desktop style CCTVs) (portable Topaz and Ruby CCTVs can be checked out through the Libraries.)

-- Alternative classroom furniture, including adjustable height desks and/or chairs
+- Alternative classroom furniture, including adjustable height desks and chairs

-The HCC libraries have 25 (twenty five) ADA laptops available for current HCC students, in good standing, to check out and use either at home or on campus.
-The ADA laptops are also available to check out by day or class time, and then checked back into the library at the end of class or day, based on availability.
+The HCC libraries have 25 (twenty-five) Dell ADA laptops with JAWS, ZoomText, and Kurzweil installed available for current HCC students, in good standing, to check out and use either at home or on campus.
+The ADA laptops are also available to check out by day or class time and then checked back into the library at the end of class or day, based on availability.
 This program is funded (in part) by a grant from the U.S. Institute of Museum and Library Services and Texas State Library and Archives Commission.

-You must submit an accommodation letter prior to checking out laptops and Topaz CCTVs.
+You must submit a current semester accommodation letter (LOA) prior to checking out ADA equipment from the Library.